The Colmore Building

-The Colmore Building, formerly known as Colmore Plaza, is a 14-storey office building in the Colmore Business District area of Birmingham City Centre.
+The Colmore Building, formerly known as Colmore Plaza, is a 14-storey office building in the Colmore Business District of Birmingham City Centre.

 The building

-The Colmore Building is a Grade A office building spread over 14 storeys.
+The Colmore Building is a Grade A office building of 14 storeys.
 It can accommodate lettings of up to 104,000 sq ft across 23,000 sq ft floor plates and has a BREEAM environmental and sustainability rating of 'Excellent'.